DanEinstein/DanEinstein/Readme.md

 ## 🚀 About Me
 I'm a passionate developer focused on building practical AI solutions and scalable data applications.
 Currently exploring the intersection of machine learning, software engineering, and real-time systems.

-**Currently focused on:** MLOps • LLM applications • Data engineering • Scalable APIs
+**Currently focused on:**  LLM applications • Data engineering • Scalable APIs

 ---